 The Infrastructure Contributions Plan (ICP) system has been revised to improve the method for securing land for public purposes.
 The Victorian Parliament passed the Planning and Environment Amendment (Public Land Contributions) Act 2018 (the Act), which introduced a suite of changes to the ICP system effective from 2 July 2018.

 A key change of the Act is that it requires land for public purposes to be provided as part of an infrastructure contribution when land is developed, replacing the previous monetary based system.

 The new land contribution model will be simpler, secure early transfer of land for public purposes, reduce the financial risk of escalating land prices over time and reduce the overall monetary levy paid by developers.

-If you wish to view the approved ‘interim’ ICPs for the purposes of informing your planning permit, please see:
+If you would like to view the approved ‘Interim’ ICP for the purposes of informing your planning permit, refer to:

-The final ICPs will be developed through a standard planning scheme amendment process.
+The final ICP will be developed through a standard planning scheme amendment process.
 This process will include a public exhibition period and a panel hearing, if necessary.